Social WorkFind a programme

-Dr Patricia Kennett, (Reader), Comparative, cross-national social policy; gGlobalization, governance and public policy; hHousing and homelessness; wWelfare systems and citizenship in Europe and East Asia.
+Dr Patricia Kennett, (Reader), Comparative, cross-national social policy; globalization, governance and public policy; housing and homelessness; welfare systems and citizenship in Europe and East Asia.

 Dr Rachel Lart, (Senior Research Fellow), Drug misuse policy and services, mental health and marginalised groups, eg. offenders, drug users; evidence-based policy and practice; general health and social care policy.

 Dr Noemi Lendvai, (Senior Lecturer), Possible typologies for post-communist welfare regimes in New EU Member States, on the Europeanisation of social inclusion in Central Eastern Europe, and on the transnationalisation of social policy in South East Europe; the impact of EU Accession on Hungarian, Croatian and Slovenian social policy.

 Dr Liz Lloyd, (Reader), Ageing; health and social care policies and practices with older people; policies on unpaid care; social aspects of death, dying and bereavement; the health and well-being of carers.